 For more on the environmental impacts of a vegan diet compared to others, check out this Science Vs episode with over 100 citations.

-Want to get off meat?
+Want to get off/reduce your meat consumption?
 I share my tips on the Fancy Scientist Podcast.

 2. Shop Local